Amish A Naik, MD, PhD

 When your hand is stiff, painful, or numb, or if you can’t perform simple tasks such as grasping, you may find it difficult to get through your day.
-Amish Naik, MD, PhD, an expert orthopedic surgeon, diagnoses and treats your hand pain at Alta Orthopedics in Millburn, New Jersey.
+Amish Naik, MD, PhD, an expert orthopedic surgeon, diagnoses and treats your hand pain.
 Whether your hand pain is acute (sudden) or chronic (lasting 12 weeks or more), Dr. Naik helps restore pain-free movement with noninvasive or surgical treatments tailored to your needs.
-Contact Alta Orthopedics today by phone or through the online form.
+Contact Amish Naik MD PHD Orthopedic Surgery today by phone or through the online form.

 Hand pain has many root causes, including sources far removed from the hand itself.
 If you have a neck or shoulder injury, for example, it could radiate to your hand, causing pain, numbness, and other symptoms.